alcherk/SampleCode/LazyTableImages/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.0
-- First version.

-Version 1.1
+Version 1.4
+- Migrated to Storyboards and ARC.
-- Fixed crashing bug in didReceiveMemoryWarning, upgraded project to build with the iOS 4 SDK.
+- Upgraded to build with the iOS 6 SDK.

-Version 1.2
-- Deployment target set to iPhone OS 3.2.
+- Added support for devices with 4" retina displays.
+- Modified IconDownloader to use blocks for its callback instead of delegation.

 Version 1.3
 - Upgraded project to build with the iOS 5 SDK.